TechLabs-Aachen/journey-keys/python/outliers/README.md

 - sklearn

 > Bonus Question: Was this (removing potential bad outliers) a good way to
-> improve the regression model performance in general?
+> improve regression model performance in general?
 Why?
 Why not?

 **As always, if you struggle with the problem, ask for help in Slack or join one of our